AstroNvim/docs/docs/Configuration/updater.md

 **Nightly**

 The `nightly` update channel is meant for people who want more regular updates and follow the latest and greatest features real time.
-This also by default does not track pinned plugin versions and the core plugins are able to update freely with `:PackerSync`.
+This also by default does not track pinned plugin versions and the core plugins are able to update freely with the package manager.

 ## Configuration